ruolivei/AzureDataShare/README.md

 10. go to your data share (consumer) and configure "received shares" by mapping the provider data with consumer data blob
 11. trigger a full snapshot to be sent from provider to consumer
 12. install "cloudberry drive" from here : Map Cloud Storage as a Network Drive | MSP360™ (CloudBerry Lab) and configure in one laptop as a test
-a. you will need to have the storage account name and key
+	- you will need to have the storage account name and key
 13. test azure blob access through windows file explorer as a network mapped drive